-It goes without saying that AR/VR in design is bringing a fundamental shift in user experience.
+AR/VR in design is bringing a fundamental shift in user experience.
 Apps integrated with this technology don’t need users to give any commands.
 The device responds to the user’s environment automatically and interprets actions and gestures in real-time.
 This opens up a new world for users to interact closely with inanimate objects.
 Also, TechCrunch predicts that the AR/VR market will be worth 108 billion in 2021.
 All the more reason why app developers and UX UI designers need to have AR/VR technology under their watch!

 Here, read on to know how you can embrace the UI UX revolution started by AR/VR without getting burnt:

 Before making changes to UX for AR/VR and creating informed designs, first-hand exposure is crucial.
 Since this space is still in its infancy, there are no set guidelines or rules.
 It is not possible to start designing without getting ample first-hand experience.

 - First, exposing yourself to the AR/VR in design and interacting with the design in real-time.
 This helps get a sense of what the end-users will be experiencing when using the app or digital product.

 - Second, be attentive and open-minded to the experience.
 Being receptive to a new experience is key to its adoption.
 But, you must also be alert to your feelings.
 For instance, make a note of what is good or bad when you’re wearing the headset, or what is confusing when you’re going through the design.
 By being aware of the potential pitfalls, you can aim for major wins.

 The shift from 2D to 3D experience in design